 Step One: Take the plastic bag and fill it partway with vinegar, being careful not to fill it up past halfway so that it can be lifted easily.

-Step Two: Hold the bag under the showerhead and raise it until it is immersed in the vinegar.
+Step Two: Hold the bag under the fixed shower head and raise it until it is immersed in the vinegar.
 Then, holding the bag tightly over the shower head, secure it in place using the string.
 Check it will not fall, and then step back.

 Step Three: If the limescale is moderate, leave it to soak for 30 minutes.
 If it is severe, leave it to soak overnight.

-Step Four: Once time has passed, remove the bag from the showerhead and empty the vinegar.
+Step Four: Once time has passed, remove the bag from the fixed shower head and empty the vinegar.
 Then, switch the water on so that it can rinse away any remaining limescale.

 Step Five: Scrub the head using an old toothbrush to get any limescale out of the nozzles, before switching the water on again to flush it out.
 Polish with a soft cloth.
 If you need to, the process can be repeated.